NicholasBHubbard/shellhist/README.md

 shellhist is a package for saving the history of shell commands you enter into `M-x shell`.
 This history is global across all `M-x shell` buffers, and is saved across Emacs sessions.
 You can prevent commands from being added to the history through the use of filters in the `shellhist-filters` list.

+To start saving your command history, just turn on `shellhist-mode`.

 # Functions

 #### shellhist-history-search